learn-co-curriculum/dsc-exploring-your-data-lab/README.md

 ## Introduction

-In this lab we shall perform a exploratory data analysis task, using statistical and visual EDA skills we have seen so far.
-We shall continue using the Walmart sales database that we have acquired and cleaned in the previous labs.
+In this lab you'll perform a exploratory data analysis task, using statistical and visual EDA skills that you've seen so far.
+You'll be building upon the previous lessons, using the Walmart sales database that you've acquired and cleaned.

 ## Objectives
 You will be able to: